CQCL/pytket-docs/docs/manual/manual_intro.md

 There is a public slack channel for community discussion and support.
 Click [here](https://join.slack.com/t/tketusers/shared_invite/zt-18qmsamj9-UqQFVdkRzxnXCcKtcarLRA) to join.

-You can also join our [mailing list](https://list.cambridgequantum.com/cgi-bin/mailman/listinfo/tket-users) for updates on new `pytket` releases and features.
-If you would like to open up direct support channels for your team, engage in research collaborations, or inquire about commercial licenses, please get in touch with us (<mailto:info@cambridgequantum.com>).
-If you have support questions please send them to <mailto:tket-support@cambridgequantum.com>.
+If you would like to open up direct support channels for your team or engage in research collaborations, join our [public slack channel](https://join.slack.com/t/tketusers/shared_invite/zt-3a7x4ots2-nZIUpOJ0cSnMM9E~oBm0xQ).
+If you have support questions please send them to <mailto:tket-support@quantinuum.com>.

 [^cite_pres2018]: Preskill, J., 2018.
 Quantum Computing in the NISQ era and beyond.
 Quantum, 2, p.79.